ycm/popup-win-template/readme.md

 **notes**

 - uses `popup_create(..., {cursorline: true})`, which overrides text properties in `props`; might be good idea to clear either `fg` or `bg` attr of `PMenuSel`
+- on text expand (more lines are added): scroll/cursorline position is unchanged